gevious/monopoly/README.md

 - [ ] Card event: pay players money for birthday
 - [ ] Player cannot go into negative cash
 - [ ] If player cannot pay rent, enforce selling assets

+# S3 upload
+Currently, I hacked the s3 upload to use the AWS CLI.
+Credentials are stored locally, in the 'monopoly' profile